TN Visa History Teacher Jobs

 How does TN compare to H-1B for History Teachers?

-TN visa sponsorship is generally faster and more accessible for History Teachers than H-1B.
+TN visa sponsorship is generally faster and more accessible for History Teachers than H-1B visa.
 There is no annual lottery for Canadians and no cap waiting period, so a qualifying offer can lead to approval at the border or consulate within days.
 H-1B requires a lottery selection and a wait until October 1 of the fiscal year.
 Mexican citizens face a TN annual allocation, but the process is still more predictable than H-1B registration.

 Can I search for History Teacher jobs with TN sponsorship on Migrate Mate?